DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [ ] Maybe enemies shouldn't spawn health on death.
 Reserve that to room completion?
 - [ ] Optional portal not disappearing after room exit
 - [ ] Boost money amount?
+- [ ] Journal tables spawning with no entries

 # Update